 But it is not easy.

 You will face the whole range of negative human emotions and you will struggle.
+It might test your mental health and well-being.

 If you can, form a support structure around you.
 Close friends, partners, therapists, and even other family members can help you through challenging times.